BLCM/BLCMods/Pre Sequel Mods/Astor/Fixes/Deadly Bloom Legendary Shield Fix/ReadMe.md

 set GD_Shields.Material.Material5_Legendary_Nova_DeadlyBloom Material Item_Shields.Materials.Mati_ShieldTorgueLegendary
 ```

 Why?...
 Well...
 I had imagined that, when developping TPS, 2K Australia had just repeated the same mistake that GearBox had made previously when developping BL2...
 No way!
-They make it worse because *Item_Shields.Materials.Mati_ShieldTorgueLegendary* didn't exist in TPS!!! :tired_face:
+They make it worse because ```Item_Shields.Materials.Mati_ShieldTorgueLegendary``` didn't exist in TPS!!! :tired_face:

-After some research, I was forced to notice that only 2 Unique Torgue Shields exist in TPS: *Asteroid Belt*, a Unique Rare (Blue) spike shield which launch a homing meteor and the *Deadly Bloom*... but no trace from any Legendary Torgue shield anywhere; so it make sense if *Item_Shields.Materials.Mati_ShieldTorgueLegendary* isn't present in TPS... even if that don't solve my problem! :thought_balloon:
+After some research, I was forced to notice that only 2 Unique Torgue Shields exist in TPS: *Asteroid Belt*, a Unique Rare (Blue) spike shield which launch a homing meteor and the *Deadly Bloom*... but no trace from any Legendary Torgue shield anywhere; so it make sense if ```Item_Shields.Materials.Mati_ShieldTorgueLegendary``` isn't present in TPS... even if that don't solve my problem! :thought_balloon:

-Obviously, if I make any modification in the actual *Item_Shields.Materials.Mati_ShieldTorgueEpic* used, this will not only apply to the *Deadly Bloom* skin, but also to all the Epic (purple) *Explosive Spike Shields* and *Explosive Nova Shields* manufactured by Torgue. :unamused:
+Obviously, if I make any modification in the actual ```Item_Shields.Materials.Mati_ShieldTorgueEpic``` used, this will not only apply to the *Deadly Bloom* skin, but also to all the Epic (purple) *Explosive Spike Shields* and *Explosive Nova Shields* manufactured by Torgue. :unamused:

-My solution to solve this problem "properly", was to borrow the *Item_Shields.Materials.Mati_ShieldVladofLegendary* from the Vladof Legendary Shields skin and use it for the *Deadly Bloom*. :relieved:
+My solution to solve this problem "properly", was to borrow the ```Item_Shields.Materials.Mati_ShieldVladofLegendary``` from the Vladof Legendary Shields skin and use it for the *Deadly Bloom*. :relieved:

 ![Deadly Bloom Legendary Rarity, Value & Skin Fix](https://imgur.com/5q2qCWI.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")
 __Note:__ The *Vertical Lines Pattern* are gone, but the *Deadly Bloom* look better with the Legendary shield skin borrowed to Vladof... at least in my eyes :smile:

-### Optional Legendary Shield Properties Upgrade:
+### Step 04: Optional Legendary Shield Properties Upgrade:

 There is a toggle option to upgrade the *Deadly Bloom* basic stats (Capacity/Nova Damage/Nova Radius) to create a real legendary variant for bigger explosive supernova destruction.